 What is a Caudal Injection?

-You have nerves that run from your spinal cord out to your back and legs.
-When one of those nerve “roots” (the end closest to your spinal cord) gets irritated and inflamed due to a damaged disc or other condition, it can cause back or leg pain.
+The nerves run from your spinal cord out to your back and legs.
+When one of those nerve “roots” (the end closest to your spinal cord) becomes irritated and inflamed due to a damaged disc or other condition, it can lead to back or leg pain.

 A steroid medication can help reduce the inflammation and alleviate the pain.
 It’s injected into your back, into the area between the membrane that contains the spinal fluid (the dura) and the thickest ligament between your vertebra.
 The caudal canal is below the lower end of the spinal cord.